Internships & Law School Clinics

 Foreclosure Prevention Project Intern

-The Foreclosure Prevention Project provides legal representation for homeowners facing foreclosure.
-The project also includes community education and financial counseling.
-Intern responsibilities include: client intakes and interviews at the Foreclosure Clinics in the Bronx, Brooklyn, Nassau or Suffolk, attending settlement conferences and court appearances, conducting legal research, submitting mortgage modification and short sale applications to lenders, assisting clients with residential real estate contracts and closings and all other aspects of foreclosure defense.
+The Foreclosure Prevention Project provides legal representation and community education for homeowners facing foreclosure and other risks to homeownership.
+The project assists clients with all aspects of foreclosure defense litigation, deed transfers, and real estate contracts, closings, and short sale applications.
+Intern responsibilities include: virtual and in-person client intakes and interviews at foreclosure clinics on Long Island and the five boroughs, attending settlement conferences and court appearances, conducting legal research, submitting mortgage modification applications, and other homeowner program applications needed to avoid foreclosure.
 Strong preference for fluent Spanish speakers.

 The Employment Law Project provides representation in cases involving wage and hour issues (including overtime, unpaid wages, and minimum wage claims), as well as a broad range of other employment law issues.
 Intern responsibilities will include: client interviewing, legal research and writing, and drafting demand letters and complaints.
 Strong preference for fluent Spanish speakers.